Open Days at St Mary’s Church, Coleorton

 More >>

-We've published a small booklet with childhood memories of members and local residents (available for sale at “Sleuthing” and other events, or contact Terry Ward at terryjward@aol.com).
+A small booklet "Time to Remember" with childhood memories of members and local residents is also abailable price £2, at events or contact Terry Ward at terryjward@aol.com).
 We're currently collecting stories and memories for a second issue.
 If you would like to contribute your own story get in touch with Terry to find out more.

 St John's Chapel